 Other than that little issue this is a really simple and delicious lunch box idea.
 My kids were in love with it.
 I made these for two of my kiddos for after school snack and they really enjoyed not only looking at it but eating too.

 Needless to say, this makes one great school lunch box, and even after school snack.
 It is full of fresh ingredients and it’s just enough to keep them full and happy before dinner time.

 Cute idea for a school lunch box.
 Panda Bento

 - Other ingredient OPTIONS:

 - baked potato fries

-- Cooked ham or Spam, or any meat such as chicken, beef strips, pork est...
+- Cooked ham, or any meat such as chicken, beef strips, pork est...

-- Soy sauce for the rice or use any sauce that you desire, just pack in the little container.
+- Soy sauce for the rice or use any sauce that you desire, just packs in the little container.

 - Combine the rice and water in a pot with a tight-fitting lid you might add pinch or two of salt.
 Bring to a boil over high heat, then reduce the heat to medium, cover and cook for 2 minutes.

 - Reduce the heat to a low/simmer and cook for 7 minutes under the lid.